 Law and Business

-In the Thomas More Law School scholarly activities range from mediation and alternative dispute resolution, intellectual property and commercial law to human rights law, international economic law and social justice endeavours.
-Academy members of staff consult nationally and internationally and publish their works in leading international book and journal outlets.
-Examples include articles in the Melbourne Journal of International Law, European Intellectual Property Review, and European Journal of International Law alongside edited volumes and monographs, such as Rethinking International Law and Justice (Ashgate), United Nations Reform: Heading North or South?
+In the Thomas More Law School, our research ranges from mediation and alternative dispute resolution to intellectual property and commercial law, human rights law, international economic law and social justice.
+Our researchers publish with leading international publishers and journal outlets, and consult internationally and nationally.
+Examples of our publication include articles in the European Intellectual Property Review, European Journal of International Law, Melbourne Journal of International Law, and Michigan Journal of International Law, alongside monographs and edited volumes, including Rethinking International Law and Justice (Ashgate), United Nations Reform: Heading North or South?
 (Routledge), Mediation: Skills and Techniques (LexisNexis Butterworths) and The Law of Globalization: An Introduction (Kluwer).